vipulnaik/diet-exercise-health/best-practices/best-practices-around-fasting.md

   inflamed esophagus.
 Walnuts should be avoided for about 48 hours after a fast or after last-experienced soreness.

-  NOTE: Don't resume in the same meal as resuming walnuts, so as to be able to isolate any adverse effects of resuming.
+  NOTE: Don't resume in the same meal as resuming sauerkraut, so as to be able to isolate any adverse effects of resuming.
 Stagger the resumption into separate meals.